 You should bring

-It is difficult to hire recreational equipment at Patonga.
-Bring canoes, surf skis, fishing gear, bikes etc. or arrange to hire from nearby areas prior to your stay.
+Bring canoes, stand up paddle boards, surf skis, fishing gear, bikes etc, or arrange to hire from nearby areas prior to your stay.

 The area around Patonga was part of the home of the native Guringai people.
 Patonga provided rich sources of fresh water and food, and the name Patonga is the Aboriginal name for oysters.